adarsh-venugopal/react-search-ui/README.md

-# React UI for the Widget App
+# React UI for the User Search App

 ## Requirements